 Complex Sentence

 In a complex sentence, independent and dependent clauses are typically connected by adding a conjunction.
-The subject then becomes a "complex subject."
+The subject then becomes "complex."
 Consider the following example.

 - When I reached home after work yesterday